 The Barrio Azteca gang, also known as "Los Aztecas," was formed in the El Paso, Texas prison system in 1986.
 The gang expanded after 1996, due in part to increasing deportations of imprisoned Mexican criminals by the United States.
 By the early 2000s, the gang controlled prisons in Chihuahua, and has since continued to grow.
-According to US estimates, it had around 3,500 members in 2011; by 2013, it reportedly had up to 5,000 in the Juarez area alone and an estimated 3,000 in the US.
+According to US estimates, it had around 3,500 members in 2011.
+By 2013, it reportedly had up to 5,000 in the Juárez area alone and an estimated 3,000 in the US.
 According to the US Federal Bureau of Investigation (FBI), Barrio Azteca also has members in Massachusetts and Pennsylvania, and Texas authorities have reported a Barrio Azteca presence in New Mexico.

 As of March 2015, the organization’s top leader (still at large) was Eduardo Ravelo, who formed part of the FBI’s Top Ten Most Wanted Fugitives list, with a $100,000 price on his head.
-Ravelo is believed to issue orders for the organization in Juarez, to move back and forth across the US border, and to be responsible for a great deal of the violence that has wracked the border state.
-Much of the rest of the Azteca leadership is based out of US jails, where leaders use telephones, the postal service and secret messages filtered to visitors to communicate with members on the outside.
-The Cereso jail in Juarez has also served the gang as an important operational center for weapons and drugs smuggling, according to one former member.
+Ravelo is believed to issue orders for the organization in Juárez, to move back and forth across the US border, and to be responsible for a great deal of the violence that has wracked the border state.
+Much of the rest of the Barrio Azteca leadership is based out of US jails, where leaders use telephones, the postal service and secret messages filtered to visitors to communicate with members on the outside.
+The Cereso jail in Juárez has also served the gang as an important operational center for weapons and drugs smuggling, according to one former member.